 Hello,

-a model of the Amy Butler’s Madison Bag.
+I once saw a model of the Amy Butler’s Madison Bag.
 It was beautiful but I needed something bigger with longer handles.
 I kindly asked Sue from Paper Butterfly Craft to make one for me with a little (maybe not that little…thanks Sue for the patience) variation and here’s the result!
 Fabulous!
 For reference, the fabric is Amy Butler’s Tree Peony.
 Sue’s very talented and she has a shop on Etsy too.
 For more great ideas visit her blog.